 The estate will then be administered in a similar way to a person who has left a Will – the monies are gathered in and any bills paid.
 The residuary estate will then pass to those relatives who are entitled to the estate, or if there are no relatives, then the estate will pass to the Crown.

 It can be very difficult to trace relatives who could benefit from an estate where there is no Will.
 Mackarness and Lunt have connections with specialist genealogists who can be employed to trace the family tree of a person so that all possible beneficiaries are found.

 When someone dies without a Will, their estate may pass to people whom they would not have wanted to benefit.
 To avoid this, Mackarness & Lunt can assist you to ensure you have a properly drawn Will in place.
 If under a Will you become entitled to part or all of an inheritance you do not require, and would have preferred part or all of that inheritance to have passed to other person(s) of your own choice, we can advise you how to achieve this by signing a Deed of Variation.

 Our guidance can help mitigate tax risks and personal liabilities.
-If you need help or would like further information please contact Michael Parr, Sarah Baker-Brown or jo andrews
+If you need help or would like further information please contact Michael Parr, Sarah Baker-Brown

 Mackarness and Lunt provide bespoke legal advice to give you peace of mind.
 We have provided a wide range of legal services to individuals and businesses in Petersfield and further afield for over 100 years.
 During this time we have maintained our reputation as an approachable law firm with a solid base in the community.
 We continue to enhance our client experience as our absolute priority.